What is Profitability Index?

 - NPV = $1,756,382

-Next, we can calculate the profitability index given the NPV from the prior step.
+In the subsequent step, we can now calculate the project’s PI given the NPV from the prior step.

 - In the numerator, we’ll take the NPV and add back the initial investment.